AprilShade/MKWorld_TimeTrials/Courses/Crown_City/strategies.md

 Pluto (Pole bounce):

-1. Charge a charge jump.
+1. Start a Charge Jump.
 2. Land at the base of the pole, to get a high bounce.
 3. Land on the roof.